sealingtech/EDCOP/docs/installation_guide.rst

 NOTE: This section will need to change when more granular roles are configured

 Nodes must be given roles in order to take certain tasks.
-For mid to large scale deployments it is best to not label the master with these and instead focus on the minions.
-For single node and very small deployments it is possible to apply these to the master.
-In the Helm charts there are often options to select NodeSelectors.
-Log on to the master node and run the command:
+Each of these labels must be applied somwhere throughout the cluster.
+For small deployments, simply label the master as all of them.
+For larger deployments it is possible to selectively apply the labels to specific nodes throughout the cluster.

 .. code-block:: bash